Jukkay/laplacian/readme.md

 # Laplacian

-Laplacian is a small proof of concept type of project built to learn more about interfacing between pieces of software built with different technologies.
+Laplacian is a small proof of concept type of project built to learn more about interfacing between pieces of software written with different languages.
 It's also our team's entry to Schibsted Challenge.

 ### What does it do?